 - Not more than 10.0 percent of the gross floor area of the dwelling unit shall be dedicated to the home industry.

-- Accessory buildings may be erected, altered or used for the purpose of a home industry provided that not more than fifty (50) square metres of the gross floor area of all accessory buildings shall be used for the purpose of a home industry
+- Accessory buildings may be erected, altered, or used for the purpose of a home industry provided that not more than fifty (50) square metres of the gross floor area of all accessory buildings shall be used for the purpose of a home industry

-A Guide to Starting a Home Based Food Business
+A Guide to Starting a Home-Based Food Business

-If you intend to operate a home based food business, the provincial government, has a useful summary resource entitled selling low risk food info sheet, which can provide entrepreneurs with assistance.
+If you intend to operate a home-based food business, the provincial government has a useful summary resource entitled selling low-risk food info sheet, which can provide entrepreneurs with assistance.
 Please note that you will be required to get approval and a business licence from the local health unit (Renfrew County and District Health Unit) and submit that licence with a business registration to the town.

 Renfrew County and District Health Unit website information on food premise inspections.
 You can also call 613-732-3629 extension 505 with any questions about food premise inspections.
 Here also is a FACT Sheet and checklist with information on Opening a Food Premise.

-Please note that even if you are able to meet the Health Department requirments necessary to open a food business in your home - you must also adhere to the municipal requirements as outlined above.
+Please note that even if you are able to meet the Health Department requirements necessary to open a food business in your home - you must also adhere to the municipal requirements as outlined above.